Dev-Huang1/One-Captcha/SECURITY.md

 ### How to Report

-- **Please do not use GitHub issues to report security vulnerabilities**
+- **Please use GitHub issues or Email to report security vulnerabilities**
 - **Email:** Send an email to [www@xyehr.cn](mailto:www@xyehr.cn) with the details of the vulnerability.

 ### Responsible Disclosure